First Mortgages: What You Need to Know

 When a mortgage lender sells a property, there is going to be legal costs and agents commissions.
-Plus the property has to be sold quickly by the mortgagee, so a sale known as a Mortgagee In Possession sale will often see the property sell for a little less than normal market value.
-So with all of these things taken into consideration, this is why the mortgage lender can often only lend to 85% and sometimes 90% of the property value.
+Plus the property has to be sold quickly by the mortgagee, so a sale known as a Mortgagee In Possession sale.
+So with all of these things taken into consideration, this is why the mortgage lender can often only lend to 75% of the property value.

 Watch Out For lenders Mortgage Insurance (LMI)

-This mainly applies to 1st mortgages funded by banks.
+This only applies to 1st mortgages funded by banks for consumer purposes.
 LMI is an insurance that is applied to a loan with an LVR greater than 80%.
 The ironic part about Lenders Mortgage Insurance is the borrower pays for it, but it’s the lender that the insurance protects.